trzh/forecasting-transportation/README.md

 Applying a gravity model to understand sensitivity to travel cost for workers in goods-producing sectors and trade, transportation, and utilities sectors in Cambridge, MD.

 The script for P4 is in the P4 folder, in the file P4.R.

+### P5

+Examining how presence of medical conditions, suburban trip origin, and immigrant status affect how likely seniors are to make short health trips by walking using a logistic regression model.